ZeningDuan/JSON-Parser/README.md

 # Raw Tweet JSON Parsers

-This repository will provide two parsers for resolving raw JSONs you got directly from API (e.g., Firehose) or got from tweet id rehydration.
-Parser for rehydrated JSONs is now available.
+This repository will provide parsers for resolving two types of raw JSONs:
+1. **Standard JSONs** collected directly from Twitter APIs (e.g., Firehose)
+2. **Rrhydrated JSONs** collected from tweet rehydration by twitter ids.

+Parser for rehydrated JSONs is available now.
 Parser for standard JSONs will be available soon.